enxtur/typescript-server-starter/README.md

 # Boilerplate and Starter for Typescript, Node.js server

-🚀 Boilerplate and Starter for Node.js and TypeScript ⚡️ Made with developer experience first: TypeScript, ESLint, Prettier, Jest, Testing Library.
+🚀 Boilerplate and Starter for Rust and actix-web, Testing.

 Clone this project and use it to create your own backend project.